Canada PM says AstraZeneca vaccine is safe, despite blood clot death

-Healthcare & PharmaceuticalsCanada PM says AstraZeneca vaccine is safe, despite blood clot death

-AstraZeneca PLC's (AZN.L) COVID-19 vaccine is safe and Canadians should have confidence in it, Prime Minister Justin Trudeau said on Wednesday, reacting to news that a woman had died of a rare blood clot after being inoculated.
+OTTAWA (Reuters) - AstraZeneca PLC’s COVID-19 vaccine is safe and Canadians should have confidence in it, Prime Minister Justin Trudeau said on Wednesday, reacting to news that a woman had died of a rare blood clot after being inoculated.

 Francine Boyer, 54, is the first Canadian fatality linked to the AstraZeneca vaccine.
 She received a shot on April 9 and died on April 23 in hospital where she was being treated for fatigue and headaches, her husband said in a statement.